gullah26/Gem-master/README.md

 - [KenbroTech](https://www.youtube.com/watch?v=hWtlskOaFNI)

-* The github link is  [Eazy-Shopper](https://github.com/gullah26/Gem-master "Gem Master").
+* The github link is  [GemMaster](https://github.com/gullah26/Gem-master "Gem Master").

 * Admin details will be attached to the submission form.

 ## Thank you.
--   A major part of the logic and web application structure used in the Gem project is from a Code Institute tutorial that can be found in this [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).
+-   A major part of the logic and web application structure used in the Gemmaster project was taken from code institute walk through project [GitHub repository](https://github.com/ckz8780/boutique_ado_v1).

 [Back to contents](#table-of-contents)